Skip to contents

 maicplus

 Roche developed the maic package which is now deprecated and replaced by maicplus.
-We will follow the article titled Anchored Binary Analysis to make our comparison.
+We will follow the article titled Anchored Binary Analysis which is part of their package to make our comparison.

 library(maicplus)